You’ve heard the argument before.

 “A programmer is ideally an essayist who works with traditional aesthetic and literary forms as well as mathematical concepts, to communicate the way that an algorithm works and to convince a reader that the results will be correct.” ― Donald Ervin Knuth, Selected Papers on Computer Science

-You’ve probably heard of Codecademy and Code School which allow you to dabble in programming, but here are five other useful resources that you might not have heard of:
+You’ve probably heard of Codecademy and Code School which allow you to dabble in programming, but here are seven useful resources that you might not have heard of:

 Set up by a Stack Overflow engineer, Bento takes users through different tracks – from the basics of web development to front end development to database management – and indicates that if a user finishes the courses, he or she could go from “zero to web development developer”.
 Each track contains videos, hands-on tutorials and reading materials curated by other developers.
 It’s also free; how awesome!

 Learning to code is a lot like learning to cook.
 You can go through a lot of recipes and learn to make a few specific things, but you’re missing out on the fundamentals that way. — Bento

 The Odin Project

 The Odin Project is claiming to be one of those “What I wish I had when I was learning” resources.
 Their goal is to make computer science education accessable to everyone and their project is designed to fill in the gap for people who are trying to learn coding on their own.